 Actions Taken to Address COVID-19 Related Food Insecurity

-The Wolf Administration has taken the following actions to address regulatory concerns related to food distribution and access, invest in programs and resources that encourage food security, collaborate with public and private partners, make it easier for people to find support, and support the food industry.
+The commonwealth has taken the following actions to address regulatory concerns related to food distribution and access, invest in programs and resources that encourage food security, collaborate with public and private partners, make it easier for people to find support, and support the food industry.

 Through these actions, we aim to promote, improve access to, and enhance the quality of available resources while empowering the workforce at every level.

 Learn what the commonwealth is doing to address food insecurity through the Governor’s Food Security Partnership 2022 Report (PDF).

 Increase flexibility and reduce oversight of charitable food distribution network